Regional Gardening Guide - Zone 7-8

 February 1 to February 28-- Discover what you should be doing right now.
 Our experts share gardening advice, techniques, news, and ideas to make your garden the best ever.

 Here’s what’s happening in your gardening region:

-To see what Katie's doing in her garden.
-Click Here!
+To see What's in Kate's Garden Click Here!

 Finally the ground in November is cool enough for milder areas to start planting bulbs for spring and perennial fruits for next year as well.
 The days are usually mild too making working in the garden a delight rather than a chore.
 Here are some November jobs for those lovely fall days.